7th Grade Academics

 Chinese Basic Level II

 Chinese II builds upon the skills taught in Chinese I. Students are expected to have a general working ability in handling typical social situations and classroom situations in Chinese.
 Students are expected to have a general working ability at reading fiction and nonfiction texts in Chinese.
-Students are also expected to have a general working ability of writing and speaking in complete sentences and even being able to write paragraphs and sustain some longer (more complex) conversations.
+Students are also expected to have a general working ability to write and speaking in complete sentences and even being able to write paragraphs and sustain some longer (more complex) conversations.

 The Chinese II instructor will take this foundation and develop intermediate level language skills on top of it.
 Chinese Level II reviews and reinforces intermediate level literacy skills across the four modalities: reading, writing, listening, and speaking.
 By now students understand the importance of speaking in the correct tone of voice (Mandarin is a tonal language).
 Students will listen to the instructor and be able to tell the correct tone by themselves without having to be told.??
 More complex characters and their radicals will be taught.
 The teacher will share the historical origins of many commonly used Chinese idioms.
 Students will reinforce their vocabulary & language acquisition through dialogues, articles, stories, videos, essays, and poetry.
 Students should no longer need text boxes for writing and be able to perfect their character writing penmanship on regular school lined paper.
-Emphasis will be placed at answering questions in essay form (and correctly using new vocabulary in the text).
+Emphasis will be placed on answering questions in essay form (and correctly using new vocabulary in the text).
 By the end of the course, students are expected to recognize about 800 Chinese characters and be able to use them in their writing.

 Life Science is a middle school course that focuses on the nature of life.
 Students will explore how different structures enable different functions in regards to cells and cellular processes, genetics, viruses & bacteria, protists & fungi, moss & liverworts, gymnosperm plants, angiosperm plants, sponges, cnidarians, worms, mollusks, arthropods, echinoderms, fish, amphibians, reptiles, birds, and mammals.
 Students will study the major systems in the human body along with the major diseases and/or parasites that pose a danger to humans.
 Concepts in both eastern and western medicine will be discussed.
 Concepts in ecology, environmental studies, and agriculture will also be discussed.
 Students will conduct frequent biological experiments throughout the year, collecting data and writing lab reports.
 Students will also take field trips out into Golden Gate Park, the Presidio, the Bay, and the Pacific coast in order to conduct experiments and/or explore those ecosystems.